VoxeLibre/VoxeLibre/CONTRIBUTING.md

 Minetest has a built in profiler.
 Simply set `profiler.load = true` in your configuration file and restart the server.
 After running the server for some time, just run `/profiler save` in chat - then you will find a file in the world directory containing the results.
 Open a new issue and upload the file.
 You can name the issue "<Server name> profiler results".

 ### Let us know your opinion
-It is always encouraged to actively contribute to issue discussions, let us know what you think about a topic and help us make decisions.
+It is always encouraged to actively contribute to issue discussions on MeseHub, let us know what you think about a topic and help us make decisions.
+Also, note that a lot of discussion takes place on the Discord server, so it's definitely worth checking it out.

 ### Crediting
 If you opened or have contributed to an issue, you receive the `Community` role on our Discord (after asking for it).